 Islam: Arab traders brought Islam to South India in the seventh century.
 After they came the Afghans and the Mughals, of whom the most enlightened was Emperor Akbar.
 Akbar almost succeeded in founding a new religion Din-e-Elahi, based on both Hinduism and Islam, but it found few adherents.

 Islam has flourished in India through the centuries.
 Muslim citizens have occupied some of the highest positions in the country since independence in 1947.

 Sikhism: Guru Nanak, the founder of Sikhism in the 15th century, stressed the unity of God and the brotherhood of man.
 Sikhism, with its affirmation of God as the one supreme truth and its ideals of discipline and spiritual striving, soon won many followers.
 It was perhaps possible only in this hospitable land that two religions as diverse as Hinduism and Islam could come together in a third, namely, Sikhism.

 Christianity: Christianity reached India not long after Christ’s own lifetime, with the arrival of St. Thomas, the Apostle.
 The Syrian Christian Church in the south traces its roots to the visit of St. Thomas.
-With the arrival of St. Francis Xavier in 1542 the Roman Catholic faith was established in India.
-Today Christians of several denominations practise their faith freely.
+With the arrival of St. Francis Xavier in 1542, the Roman Catholic faith was established in India.
+Today Christians of several denominations practice their faith freely.